shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_6_ocp-example2.md

 ---
-title: "Open/Close Principle (OCP) - Extending Business Rules per Employee Type"
+title: "OCP – Extending Business Rules per Employee Type"
 description: "Learn how to apply the Open/Closed Principle (OCP) by extending business rules through the Strategy Pattern.
 No more switch statements or modifying existing logic."
 keywords:
   - open closed principle java